-Graphic designer insurance can help pay legal expenses if you experience a data breach, an employee is injured, or a client sues over unsatisfactory work.
+Graphic designer insurance can help pay legal expenses if a client sues over unsatisfactory work.
 It can also cover data breaches, employee injuries, and other costly risks.

 These policies provide coverage for common risks faced by graphic designers.

 General liability insurance covers client property damage and injuries.
 Graphic designers can often bundle it with property insurance in a business owner’s policy.

 This policy is also called professional liability insurance.
-It can cover legal bills if a graphic designer is sued over a work mistake, copyright infringement, or defamation.
+It can cover legal expenses if a graphic designer is sued over a work mistake, copyright infringement, or defamation.

 This policy can help graphic designers pay the recovery costs associated with a data breach or other cyberattack, including the cost of notifying affected clients.